tfarida/CS572/Homework 08 - MongoDB 02/README.txt

 1) MongoDB queries (restaurants collections)
-The queries are in query_restaurants.js.
+The queries are in query_restaurants.txt
 Each line represents the question number.

 2) Revisit homework07